zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 Pipeline compile speed in the current year?
 Why should anyone care when we have great tools like [Fossilize](https://github.com/ValveSoftware/Fossilize/) that can precompile everything for a game over the course of several hours to ensure games have no stuttering?

 It turns out there's at least one type of pipeline compile that still matters going forward.
 Specifically, I'm talking about fast-linked pipelines using [VK_EXT_graphics_pipeline_library](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_graphics_pipeline_library.html).

+Let's get some exposition under our belts before we get to the spaghetti.